lsteinmann/milQuant-dist/README.md

 ## Adaptation

 If you wish to try the app, you only need to clone the repository, open the project in R-Studio and click on "Run App" with "app.R" from the main directory open.
+You could also install the standalone app version at [lsteinmann/milQuant-dist](https://github.com/lsteinmann/milQuant-dist), but is is not easily customizable.
 Make sure to enter your local IP address and the password your client uses for synchronization.
 You can find this info in the settings of your Field Desktop Client.
 The app can only work if the client is running.

 As stated, this app will not be very useful with configurations other than "milet".
 I would be more than happy is you wanted to adapt this for other configurations, though it may not be easy, as I admit the code is a bit of a mess.
 But still, feel free to clone and change this to your own needs or contact me if you want to discuss about it.